 Nigeria's World Cup History

-If you're a fan of Nigerian football, you will be well aware that Argentina have proved to be the biggest thorn in the national team's side since they first appeared at the World Cup in 1994.
+If you're a fan of Nigerian football, you will be well aware that Argentina has proved to be the biggest thorn in the national team's side since they first appeared at the World Cup in 1994.
 The South American giants have featured alongside Nigeria in the group stage in four out of the five tournaments that the Africans have been involved in, and they will once again share a group in Russia.

-Nigeria are yet to gain a single point in their matches against Argentina at the World Cup, although that hasn't stopped their progress at the tournament.
+Nigeria is yet to gain a single point in their matches against Argentina at the World Cup, although that hasn't stopped their progress at the tournament.
 The Super Eagles have made it to the Round of 16 in three of their five appearances to date, including their inaugural start in the USA.
 3-0 and 2-0 wins over Bulgaria and Greece respectively led Nigeria to the second round, where they lost to Italy in a match that went to extra time.

 Four years later, Nigeria kicked off the tournament in France with a huge 3-2 upset win over Spain, and also defeated Bulgaria in the group stage to secure their progress with one match to spare.
-However a loss to Paraguay in the final group game was followed by a 4-1 defeat at the hands of Denmark in their second consecutive Round of 16 appearance.
+However, a loss to Paraguay in the final group game was followed by a 4-1 defeat at the hands of Denmark in their second consecutive Round of 16 appearance.

 Nigeria's third consecutive World Cup was their least successful, and it all started when they were placed in a 'Group of Death' featuring England, Sweden and their perennial foes Argentina.
 They scored just one goal in a campaign that featured losses to Argentina and Sweden and a scoreless draw to England in the final match.

-After missing the 2006 event, the Super Eagles returned in 2010 and again picked up a solitary point in the group stage, making it back to back first round exits.
+After missing the 2006 event, the Super Eagles returned in 2010 and again picked up a solitary point in the group stage, making it back to back first-round exits.
 Another 1-0 loss to Argentina was followed by a 2-1 loss to Greece and a 2-2 draw with South Korea in what proved to be an unsuccessful return to the tournament.

-There is a decent opportunity for Nigeria to progress in Russia, however they will need to find a way to defeat Argentina if they want to be considered serious contenders.
+There is a decent opportunity for Nigeria to progress in Russia, however, they will need to find a way to defeat Argentina if they want to be considered serious contenders.
 They did manage a 4-2 defeat of the Argentinians in a friendly match in November, which will give them some confidence, but they will need to do it when it counts, particularly as Croatia are rated as a better chance of progressing from Group D.